Find your perfect college degree

 Liberty University is the only university in Virginia to allow campus carry.
-According to the school’s rules, however, those who plan on carrying firearms on campus should have completed and earned the Firearms Safety Course certificate and apply for State Conceal Permit.
+According to the school’s rules, however, those who plan on carrying firearms on campus should have completed and earned the Firearms Safety Course certificate and apply for a State Conceal Permit.
 Those with a state permit should carry their IDs and permits with them at all times.

-According to Giffords Law Center, Hawaii has no specific laws that require colleges and universities to ban licensed campus carry, with the exemption of students.
+According to the Giffords Law Center, Hawaii has no specific laws that require colleges and universities to ban licensed campus carry, with the exemption of students.
 Brigham Young University–Hawaii is the only university in the state that allows campus carry for licensed concealed weapons.

 - The Rich and Famous: Where Did They Go to College?

 - Colleges in the United States: A History